-- (2) The MB will be opened on the 1st day training and closed on the last day of training through RO - (3) TAs within the MB must be opened and closed with Range Operations by the RSO IAW RFMSS through RO. - (4) Training events that require the use of pyrotechnics will be scheduled in RFMSS as a "firing event".
+(2) The MB will be opened on the 1st day of training and closed on the last day of training through RO.
+All areas within the MB will be opened and closed daily IAW the MB SOP.

+(3) Training events that require the use of pyrotechnics will be scheduled in RFMSS as a "firing event".
 All other scheduled events will be scheduled as "non-firing" events and the use of pyrotechnics will not be authorized.
-DES/Demolitions/Urban Breaching will not be authorized in conjunction with MB. - (5) RSO may request a "pyro window" at any time during their training exercise.
+DES/Demolitions/Urban Breaching are stand-alone events that will not be authorized in conjunction with MB.

+(4) RSO may request a "pyro window" at any time during their training exercise.
 Once approved by RO, pyro can be used in any opened TA within the MB.
-An OIC will be required to be within the MB while the "pyro window" is open. - (6) Additional TAs outside of the MB requires separate RSO. - (7) The following terms will be used when opening or closing a MB or TA. - (a) Type of Occupancy.
+An OIC will be required to be within the MB while the "pyro window" is open.

+(5) Additional TAs outside of the MB requires separate RSO.

+(6) The following terms will be used when opening or closing a MB or TA.

+(a) Type of Occupancy.
 One of these must be called in immediately upon arriving on site.
-When the unit occupies its first site it may immediately assume any three of these statuses: - 1.
-Occupied Occupied is reporting the presence of the unit on site. - 2.
-Occupied Training Occupied Training is any event that does not require the use of pyrotechnics. - $\underline{3}$.
-Occupied Training with PYRO Occupied Training with PYRO requires the use of pyrotechnics. - (b) Training Complete Training has come to an end, but the unit remains on site.
-A unit in this status may resume training at anytime. - (c) Departed A unit has completed training and is departing the site for good.
-Once a unit "departs" the site it cannot return to a training status as the event is closed out permanently in RFMSS. - b.
-Unit Responsibilities. - (1) Will ensure all desired TA(s) with the MB are in a "reserve status" in RFMSS.
-TAs will be scheduled in RFMSS. - (2) Ensure unit RSO maintains continuous communications with RO and any element of the unit that is engaged in training regardless inside the MB. - (3) Open and close each TA within the MB through RO and IAW RFMSS on a daily basis. - (a) Unit will contact RO and request to open MB. - (b) Unit will list each area to be opened with the MB. - (c) Upon completion of training, unit will call RO and request to close MB.
+When the unit occupies its first site it may immediately assume any three of these statuses:

+(1) Occupied - Occupied is reporting the presence of the unit on site.

+(2) Occupied Training without PYRO - Occupied Training is any event that does not require the use of pyrotechnics.

+(3) Occupied Training with PYRO - Occupied Training with PYRO requires the use of pyrotechnics.

+(b) Training Complete - Training has come to an end, but the unit remains on site.
+A unit in this status may resume training at any time.

+(c) Departed - A unit has completed training and is departing the site for good.
+Once a unit "departs" the site it cannot return to a training status as the event is closed out permanently in RFMSS.

+b.
+Unit Responsibilities.

+(1) Will ensure all areas included in the MB are in a "reserve status" in RFMSS.

+(2) Ensure unit RSO maintains continuous communications with RO and any element of the unit that is engaged in training inside the MB.

+(3) Open and close each TA within the MB through RO and IAW RFMSS on a daily basis.

+(a) Unit will contact RO and request to open MB.

+(b) Unit will list each area to be opened with the MB.

+(c) Upon completion of training, unit will call RO and request to close MB.

-- (d) Unit will list each area to be closed with the MB.
-If unit is occupying a bivouac/TTB area, this area will remain open until completion of FTX. - (4) NLT three (3) business days from execution of training, units will submit a map overlay to RO and review training plan requirements with Range Operations.
-Any issues that hinder the commanders intent for the training exercise should be addressed with Range Operations prior to execution.
-You may submit any issues or concerns to usarmy.leonardwood.imcom-central.other.flwrangeops@mail.mil or by calling 573-596-6147 or 573-596-6961 (See MB SOP and Overlay Information located under the RFMSS Library Tab). - (5) Maintain an adequate amount of cadre with RSO certification. - (6) In the event of an accident or incident, the RSO and OIC will move directly to the site of the incident and maintain direct communications with Range Operations. - (7) When reporting "training complete" submit the number of Soldiers training and the amounts and DODICs of all pyrotechnics used in training. - c.
-Range Operations Responsibilities. - (1) Include MB SOP information in the monthly RSO certification course and quarterly FLW Commanders/1SG Pre-Command Course (CCFSPCC). - (2) Assist unit commanders in meeting training objectives within the scope of DA and local regulations and policies.
+(d) Unit will list each area to be closed with the MB.
+If unit is occupying a bivouac/TTB area, this area will remain open until completion of FTX.

+(4) NLT three (3) business days from execution of training, units will submit a map overlay to RO and review training plan requirements with Range Operations.
+Any issues that hinder the commander's intent for the training exercise should be addressed with Range Operations prior to execution.
+You may submit any issues or concerns to <usarmy.leonardwood.id-training.other.usag-flw-dptms-range-ops@army.mil> (See MB SOP and Overlay Information located under the RFMSS Library Tab).

+(5) Maintain an adequate amount of cadre with RSO certification.

+(6) In the event of an accident or incident, the RSO and OIC will move directly to the site of the incident and maintain direct communications with Range Operations.

+(7) When reporting "training complete" submit the number of Soldiers training and the amounts and DODICs of all pyrotechnics used in training.

+c.
+Range Operations Responsibilities.

+(1) Include MB SOP information in the monthly RSO certification course.

+(2) Assist unit commanders in meeting training objectives within the scope of DA and local regulations and policies.